-All pupils that attend The Woodlands Academy have a full statement of Special Educational Needs.
+All pupils that attend Woodlands Academy have a full statement of Special Educational Needs.
 This will inform the school of any specific diagnosis pupils may have, as well as any areas that are considered ‘high risk’.
 The statement also informs the school of any emotional, social and behavioural concerns.

-The Woodlands Academy supports pupils with a variety of complex needs.
-These may include Attention Deficit Hyperactivity Disorder (ADHD), Autism (ASD), Oppositional Demand Avoidance (ODD), Attachment Disorder (AD), Pathological Demand Avoidance (PDA), Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Dyslexia and Dyspraxia.
+Woodlands Academy supports pupils with a variety of complex needs.
+These include Attention Deficit Hyperactivity Disorder (ADHD), Autism (ASD), Oppositional Demand Avoidance (ODD), Attachment Disorder (AD), Pathological Demand Avoidance (PDA), Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Dyslexia and Dyspraxia.

 As an academy we offer a range of bespoke, tailored intervention packages that are designed to support pupils who would benefit from improving literacy and numeracy skills, memory skills, social and communication skills, fine and gross motor skills as well as emotional and behaviour understanding and regulation.
 We also offer targeted interventions for pupils who have been identified as having Dyslexic tendencies and those who struggle with many other learning difficulties.
-All of these areas are overseen by our SEND-Co and the interventions and pastoral care teams with the support of tutors, teachers, key workers and relevant agencies.
+All of these areas are overseen by our SEND-Co and the intervention team with the support of tutors, teachers, key workers and relevant agencies.
 Central to everything we do is our belief that every pupil has the right to the best provision we can offer not only academically but also socially, emotionally, medically and pastorally.

 As an academy we regularly monitor the progress of our pupils.
 If an individual is noted to be having difficulties that relate to specific areas of need previously unidentified, we will seek advice from outside agencies if no ‘in-house’ specialist or intervention can be offered.